 Chapter 7 bankruptcy is the simplest form of bankruptcy and is sometimes referred to as “liquidation bankruptcy”.
 There are certain requirements that you have to meet in order to qualify for Chapter 7, and there are also certain situations where Chapter 7 would not be the best form of bankruptcy for an individual if they owned certain assets that would not be protected.
-A qualified bankruptcy attorney can discuss your case with you and advise you if you qualify for Chapter 7 or not.
-If you do qualify, then the attorney would examine your personal situation to determine if Chapter 7 would be in your best interest, or if it would be smarter to file under Chapter 13.
+A qualified Chapter 7 bankruptcy lawyer can discuss your case with you and advise you if you qualify for Chapter 7 or not.
+If you do qualify, then our Chapter 7 bankruptcy lawyer would examine your personal situation to determine if Chapter 7 would be in your best interest, or if it would be smarter to file under Chapter 13.

 The Law Allows People Who File For Bankruptcy To Exempt Or Protect Certain Property

-In a Chapter 7 bankruptcy, you will meet with your attorney to compile a list of all the property you own, and all the debts that you owe to creditors.
+In a Chapter 7 bankruptcy, you will meet with your Chapter 7 bankruptcy lawyer to compile a list of all the property you own, and all the debts that you owe to creditors.
 The law allows people who file for bankruptcy to exempt or protect certain property.
 The specific property you can protect depends on whether you are required to use the Federal bankruptcy exemptions or State bankruptcy exemptions.
 There are also differences between Missouri and Kansas exemptions, so an experienced bankruptcy attorney can explain these to you.
-A knowledgeable bankruptcy attorney will also be able to advise you which set of exemptions you are required to use.
+A knowledgeable Chapter 7 bankruptcy lawyer will also be able to advise you which set of exemptions you are required to use.

 Once Your Bankruptcy Petition Is Filed, A Trustee Is Assigned To Your Case